Mayagüez, Puerto Rico: Sports

 Mayagüez hosted the 2010 Central American and Caribbean Games for which the local and commonwealth governments have provided an investment of $250 million for, among other things, building two new stadiums (the first a re-built Isidoro García Baseball Stadium the second next to it a track and field and soccer stadium.
 Mayagüez also hosted the 2011 Caribbean Series.

 Mayagüez's National Superior Basketball League (BSN) professional basketball team, the Indios de Mayagüez, are named in honor of the city's Indian heritage.
 Its baseball winter league team (LBPPR), the Indios de Mayagüez, honor their Indian heritage and the home town's Cervecería India brewery.
 The professional soccer club Puerto Rico Sol, plays locally at local Mayagüez Athletics Stadium.

 The professional volleyball team Indias de Mayagüez from Liga de Voleibol Superior Femenino, plays locally at local Palacio de Recreación y Deportes.

 The "Justas" or inter-university games of the Liga Atlética Interuniversitaria de Puerto Rico, were held in Mayagüez in 2010 in preparation for the Central American and Caribbean Games.

-Also they were held in 2016 and they are to be held in 2017.
+Subsequently they were held in Mayagüez in 2016 and 2017 before it was announced in 2023 that Mayagüez would become the permanent host of the event at least until 2028.